zalayo/Hierarchical-Linkage-Regression/README.md

 ## Software and File Organization

-The code is written for Python 3, and has external dependencies on the **numpy, matplotlib, sklearn, pickle and joblib** libraries, as well as dependency on the project-specific **libHLR** module.
+The code is written for Python 3, and has external dependencies on the **numpy, matplotlib, sklearn, pickle and joblib** libraries, as well as dependency on the internal **libHLR** module.
 The project file structure necessitates creation of an **./$HLR** project directory, under which the program files are kept.
 The subdirectories of ./$HLR must include **./$HLR/input/**, **./$HLR/output/** and **./$HLR/model/**.
 The ./$HLR/input/ directory serves as a working directory where executable programs will look for input files.
 It is recommended the user create separate storage folders to store data and files they do not want to be overwritten.

 ## Executable files

-1. **HLR_linkages.py**:  Generate linkage hierarchies from input data set and extract feature matrix for regression model
+1. **HLRdata.py**: Generate randomly clustered dataset using random number generator.
+Clustering parameters and their descriptions are found in the header of the file.
+The parameters can be adjusted by the user to create a customized dataset.
 - Inputs:
+    - None
+- Outputs:
-    - 'X.txt' - a (m-sample)x(n-dimensional) dataset that contains data with 1 or more clusters.
+    - 'X.txt' - a (m-sample)x(n-dimensional) dataset that contains data with 1 or more clustering instances.
 For training purposes X must contain multiple instances of clustered data e.g. X = [X1 X2 ...
-XK] where for the k-th instance, Xk is itself a (mk x n) dimensional matrix.
-Loaded from "./$HLR/input/"
+XK] where for the k-th instance, Xk is itself a (m[k] x n) dimensional matrix containing one or more clusters.
+Saved to ./$HLR/input/
-    - 'ix.txt' - an ID label vector of length (m x n) corresponding to clustering instances in X. For the k-th instance, the label has the value k applied to the mk samples in that instance.
-Loaded from "./$HLR/input/"
+    - 'kx.txt' - a label vector of length (m x n) corresponding to each of the K clustering instances in X. For the k-th instance, the label has the value k applied to the m[k] samples in that instance.
+Saved to ./$HLR/input/
+    - 'cx.txt' - a label vector of length (m x n) with unique label applied to each cluster in the k-th instance.
+The labels roll over for each new instance.
+Saved to ./$HLR/input/
+    - 'y.txt' - a vector of length K, corresponding to cluster number ground truth labels for the K clustering instances in X. Saved to ./$HLR/input/

+2. **HLRlinkages.py**:  Generate linkage hierarchies from input data set and extract feature matrix for regression model
+- Inputs:
+    - 'X.txt' -  Loaded from ./$HLR/input/
+    - 'kx.txt' - Loaded from ./$HLR/input/  (Note: user must provide the kx label vector if using their own source of data for X)
 - Outputs:
-    - 'linkages.txt' - matrix containing linkage features for regression.
-Saved to "./$HLR/input/"
+    - 'linkages.txt' - matrix containing hierarchical linkage features for regression.
+Saved to ./$HLR/input/
 - Parameters:
-    - 'R' - internal parameter (which can be user adjusted) that sets number of bins used by the 2D histogram to generate feature matrix
+    - 'R' - parameter that sets number of bins used by the 2D histogram to generate feature matrix (default: R = 40)
-    - 'affinity' (i.e. distance metric) and 'linkage' from [agglomerative clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html#sklearn.cluster.AgglomerativeClustering)
+    - 'distance' and 'linktype' (equivalent to 'affinity' and 'linkage' specified in [agglomerative clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html#sklearn.cluster.AgglomerativeClustering)

-2. **HLR_train.py**: Train a regression model based on linkage hierarchies
+3. **HLRtrain.py**: Train a regression model based on linkage hierarchies
 - Inputs:
-    - 'linkages.txt' - loaded from "./$HLR/input/"
+    - 'linkages.txt' - Loaded from ./$HLR/input/
-    - 'cx.txt' - a vector of length K, corresponding to cluster number ground truth labels for the K clustering instances in X. Loaded from "./$HLR/input/"
+    - 'y.txt' - Loaded from ./$HLR/input/
 - Outputs:
     - 'regression_model.sav' - trained regression model.
 Saved to "./$HLR/model/"
     - 'output_train.txt' - training model cluster number estimate paired with ground truth labels, sorted in ascending order.
-Saved to "./$HLR/output/"
+Saved to ./$HLR/output/
 - Parameters:
     - dependent on regression model used - see [scikit-learn documentation](https://scikit-learn.org/stable/documentation.html) for more information.
-[Feedforward neural network](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html#sklearn.neural_network.MLPRegressor) and [support vector machine](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html#sklearn.svm.SVR) implementations are provided in file
+[Feedforward neural network](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html#sklearn.neural_network.MLPRegressor) and [support vector machine](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html#sklearn.svm.SVR) implementations are provided, although the user is free to experiment with other regression models

-3. **HLR_test.py**: Test a hierarchical linkage regression model
+4. **HLRtest.py**: Test a hierarchical linkage regression model
 - Inputs:
-    - 'linkages.txt' - loaded from "./$HLR/input/"
+    - 'linkages.txt' - Loaded from ./$HLR/input/
-    - 'cx.txt' - a vector of length K, corresponding to cluster number ground truth labels for the K clustering instances in X. Loaded from "./$HLR/input/"
+    - 'y.txt' - Loaded from ./$HLR/input/
 - Outputs:
     - 'output_test.txt' - test cluster number estimate paired with ground truth labels, sorted in ascending order.
-Saved to "./$HLR/output/"
+Saved to ./$HLR/output/

-4. **HLR_estimate.py**: Estimate number of clusters in data set with unknown cluster number
+5. **HLRestimate.py**: Estimate number of clusters in data set with unknown cluster number
 - Inputs:
-    - 'linkages.txt' - loaded from "./$HLR/input/"
+    - 'linkages.txt' - loaded from ./$HLR/input/
 - Outputs:
     - 'output.txt' - cluster number estimate.
-Saved to "./$HLR/output/"
+Saved to ./$HLR/output/

 ## References
 [1] Zalay, O. *Blind method for inferring cluster number in multidimensional data sets by regression on linkage hierarchies generated from random data.* Submitted to PLOS One, Aug 2019